-Atomic size of the elements in the modern periodic table
+Atomic size of the elements in the modern periodic table, What is Atomic size (Atomic radius)?

-The atomic radius is used as a measure for the atomic size of the atom, and its measuring unit is picometre (Pm), The picometre is part from million of million part of metre.
+Atomic radius is used as a measure for the atomic size of the atom, and its measuring unit is picometre (Pm).
+The picometre is part from million of a million part of metre.

-The atomic size decreases in the periods by increasing the atomic number (from the left to the right), due to the increase of the attraction force between the positive nucleus, and the outermost electrons.
+Atomic size decreases in the periods by increasing the atomic number (from left to right), due to the increase in the attraction force between the positive nucleus and the outermost electrons.

-The atomic size for the elements of the same group is directly proportional to the atomic number, The atomic size increases in the groups, by increasing the atomic number (from up to down), due to the increase of the number of the energy levels occupied by the electrons.
+The atomic size for the elements of the same group is directly proportional to the atomic number.
+The atomic size increases in the groups, by increasing the atomic number (from up to down), due to the increase of the number of energy levels occupied by the electrons.

 The nucleus is positively charged as it contains the protons, and the neutral neutrons, In the modern periodic table, You notice that the largest atom of the elements in size is the cesium atom, and the smallest one is fluorine.